MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/onboarding-endpoint-manager.md

     ![Image of Services panel](images/b418a232a12b3d0a65fc98248dbb0e31.png)

-2. After the configuration has been applied the Microsoft Defender ATP Protection Service should be started.
+2. After the configuration has been applied, the Microsoft Defender ATP Protection Service should be started.

     ![Image of Services panel](images/a621b699899f1b41db211170074ea59e.png)